logik-portal/logik-portal-test/README.md

 - pyflame_lib_<main_script_name>.py (This file with the name of the main script added to the end)

 All paths are relative to the script's root directory.

 Make sure this structure is preserved when deploying or moving the script.

-To import the library in a script, use:
+To import the library into the main script, use:
     from lib.pyflame_lib_<main_script_name> import *

-## Custom QT Widgets:
+## Custom QT Widgets

 - PyFlameButton - Custom QT Flame Button
 - PyFlameButtonGroup - Allows for groupings of PyFlameButton types(PyFlameButton, PyFlamePushButton...).